pynufft/pynufft/README.md

 ### Acknowledgements

-PyNufft was funded by the Cambridge Commonwealth, European and International Trust (Cambridge, UK), and Ministry of Education, Taiwan.
+PyNufft was funded by the Cambridge Commonwealth, European and International Trust (Cambridge, UK), Ministry of Education, Taiwan, Ministry of Science and Technology, Taiwan.

 We gratefully acknowledge the support of NVIDIA Corporation with the donation of a Titan X Pascal and a Quadro P6000 GPU used for this research.